science fiction & fantasy punks

 Marisca began writing in high school, studying linguistics and crafting languages for her worlds.
 She earned her BA from Mount Holyoke College in 2019, and graduated from the Stonecoast MFA program in 2021.
 She lives in Western Massachusetts, where she works with a Montessori school.

-Melissa Ferguson is a cancer-fighting scientist who writes fiction about Neandertals, cyborgs, cults, future science, evil scientists and infectious diseases.
+Melissa Ferguson (she/her) is a cancer-fighting scientist who writes fiction about Neandertals, cyborgs, cults, future science, evil scientists and infectious diseases.
 She lives in Geelong with her husband and two children.
 Her debut novel, The Shining Wall, is available now.
 And her latest novel, Star-Scorched Fingertips, is forthcoming from Android Press in summer 2023.

 Shingai Njeri Kagunda is an Afrofuturist freedom dreamer, Swahili sea lover, Femme Q. Storyteller that hails from Nairobi, Kenya.
 She is currently pursuing a Literary Arts MFA at Brown University.
 She has written work that includes both poetry and prose, published or forthcoming in The Elephant, Omenana, and FANTASY magazine.